SmarterApp/RDW_Documentation/docs/Runbook.MultiTenancy.md

 *Data*

+* Disable the following services
+  * Migrate Service(s)
+  * Task Service
+  * Import Service
-* [Backup and restore](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Backups.html)  the warehouse database from the single tenant instance to the new mulit-tenant intance.
+* [Backup and restore](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Backups.html)  the warehouse database from the single tenant instance to the new mulit-tenant instance.
 * Manually clean the `reporting` and `migrate_olap database` `migrate` tables.
 ``` SQL
 --  reporting for tenant TS